 Are you about to submit your manuscript to an important journal for publication?
 The illustrations you submit play an important part in how your article is received and reviewed.
 Submitting less-than-professional artwork is tantamount to submitting a poorly written review article.
 The graphics you provide are part of your research.
 They deserve the same attention given to the text.

 This is where I come in.
 I will take your sketches, PowerPoint slides, or data sets and provide lucid, clear, beautiful graphics that effectively communicate your research.
-I understand the journal’s illustration guidelines you are required to follow.
-I will provide high-quality, press-ready graphics for publication that will not be rejected due to a technicality.
+I understand the journal’s illustration guidelines and will provide high-quality, press-ready graphics for publication that will not be rejected due to a technicality.
 I will avoid delays that can jeopardize the submission process.
-My pricing is surprisingly reasonable.
-I will provide an estimate for approval before any work begins.
+I will provide a cost estimate for approval before any work begins.
 My turn-around time is super fast.

-I have successfully recast artwork for more than 600 scientists worldwide.
-My artwork has been published in more than 20 journals produced by The American Society for Microbiology, The American Physiological Society, The American Society of Hematology, ACS NANO, Biophysical Journal, and Nature Reviews.
+I have successfully recast artwork for more than 1,000 labs worldwide.
+My artwork has been published in all leading journals produced by The American Society for Microbiology, The American Physiological Society, The American Society of Hematology, ACS NANO, CellPress, and Nature Reviews.

 Level 1: Questions are posed to the author/DE on first-pass artwork.
 Also included is ensuring pedagogically consistent use of icons and color during production.